1. Scottish Nationalists will say: "If you believe in the UK so much, why be afraid to ask the people of Scotland the same question again?"

 Yes, for at least 6 reasons, as we have elaborated upon before:

-a) Measured by turnout, Westminster has greater democratic legitimacy in Scotland than Holyrood.
-For example, average turnout at the 5 General Elections in Scotland since 2001 is 64%, while the average at the 5 Holyrood elections since 1999 is 53% (en.wikipedia.org/wiki/Elections_in_Scotland).
+a) Measured by turnout, Westminster has a greater popular and democratic mandate and legitimacy in Scotland than Holyrood.
+For example, average turnout at the 5 General Elections in Scotland since 2005 is 66%, while the average at the 5 Holyrood elections since 2003 is 54.1% (en.wikipedia.org/wiki/Elections_in_Scotland).

 b) It is Westminster which has the absolute responsibility and duty to hold the United Kingdom together.
 That must be its priority.
 We need, and expect, it to do this!
 We look to the British Parliament as the national Institution which has the responsibility and duty, on behalf of us all, to keep the UK together.

 c) As mentioned above, as a subsidiary arm of the overall British political body, in a vertical, not horizontal relationship, Holyrood is not constitutionally able to demand referendums.